pearson coaster 30 sailboat review

 Pearson Coaster 30 is a 29′ 11″ / 9.1 m monohull sailboat designed by William Shaw and built by Pearson Yachts between 1966 and 1970. ...
 The lower a boat's ratio is, the less power it takes to drive the boat to its nominal hull speed or beyond.
 Read more.
 Formula.
 D/L = (D ÷ 2240) ÷ (0.01 x LWL)³ D: Displacement of the boat in pounds ...

-The Coaster 30 pearson is a 30.0ft masthead sloop designed by William Shaw and built in fiberglass by Pearson Yachts between 1966 and 1970.
-The Coaster 30 pearson is a heavy sailboat which is slightly under powered.
-It is stable / stiff and has an excellent righting capability if capsized.
-It is best suited as a coastal cruiser.
+The Pearson 30 is a 29.79ft masthead sloop designed by William Shaw and built in fiberglass by Pearson Yachts between 1971 and 1981.
+1000 units have been built.
+The Pearson 30 is a moderate weight sailboat which is a reasonably good performer.
+It is very stable / stiff and has a good righting capability if capsized.

 A small solar panel on the transom keeps the batteries charged.
 3,000 negotiable includes mooring in Manhattan (no small deal) and possible dingy with 5 hp mercury.
 The Wanderer has a fantastic bottom, anti-fowling bottom paint and not a single blemish.
 Pulpit and windlass are great.
 7 sails compliment her inventory.